UW Athletics’ coronavirus testing reveals zero new positive cases as athletes continue to return to campus

-Washington Athletics performed coronavirus tests on 17 athletes who returned to campus this week and those tests revealed zero positive cases, according to a university release.
+The Washington athletic department performed coronavirus tests on 17 athletes who returned to campus this week and those tests revealed zero positive cases, according to a university release.

 In four weeks of testing, 157 Husky athletes have been tested and there have been three positive tests (1.9%).
 Of those three positive tests, just one is an “active positive case.”
-That unnamed individual is currently going through UW’s COVID-19 care and quarantine protocols.
+That unnamed individual is going through UW’s COVID-19 care and quarantine protocols.

 Additionally, the release stated that “surveillance testing” is being done on athletes who have previously returned to campus, and those tests have returned zero positive cases as well.